mostafaAbokhadra/Internship/OpenHeart/Mechanical-ventilation/done/0-ventilatorManagement.md

 Possible causes include:

+**Mainstem intubation**: serious complication that occurs when the endotracheal tube is inadvertently placed into one of the main bronchi (stem bronchi) instead of the trachea.
+This can lead to hyperventilation of one lung and hypoventilation of the other, resulting in significant respiratory distress and potential organ damage.

-Mainstem intubation: The solution is to retract the ET tube.
-For diagnosis, you will find a patient with unilateral breath sounds and a dull contralateral lung (atelectatic lung).
+The solution is to retract the ET tube.
+For diagnosis, you will find a patient with **unilateral breath sounds and a dull contralateral lung** (atelectatic lung).

-Pneumothorax: Diagnosis will be made by hearing breath sounds unilaterally and finding a hyper-resonant contralateral lung.
-In intubated patients, placement of a chest tube is imperative as the positive pressure will only worsen the pneumothorax.
+**Pneumothorax**: Diagnosis will be made by hearing ((**breath sounds unilaterally**)) and finding a **hyper-resonant contralateral lung**.
+In intubated patients, placement of a chest tube is imperative الزامي as the positive pressure will only worsen the pneumothorax.

-Atelectasis: Initial management consists of chest percussions and recruitment maneuvers.
+**Atelectasis**: Initial management consists of **chest percussions** and recruitment maneuvers.
 Bronchoscopy may be used in resistant cases

-Pulmonary edema: Diuresis, inotropes, high PEEP
+**Pulmonary edema**: Diuresis, inotropes, high PEEP

-ARDS: Use low tidal volume, high PEEP ventilation Dynamic hyperinflation or auto-PEEP: This is a process in which some of the inhaled air is not fully exhaled at the end of the respiratory cycle.
+**ARDS**: Use low tidal volume, high PEEP ventilation

+**Dynamic hyperinflation or auto-PEEP**: This is a process in which some of the inhaled air is not fully exhaled at the end of the respiratory cycle.
 The accumulation of trapped air will increase pulmonary pressures and cause barotrauma and hypotension.

 The patient will be difficult to ventilate.
-To prevent and resolve auto-PEEP, enough time should be given for the air to leave the lungs during exhalation.
-The goal in management is to decrease the inspiratory to expiratory ratio, this can be achieved by decreasing respiratory rate, decreasing tidal volume (higher volume will require a longer time to leave the lungs), and increasing inspiratory flow (if the air is delivered quickly the inspiratory time is less and the expiratory time will be longer at any given respiratory rate).
-The same effect can be achieved by using a square waveform for inspiratory flow, what this means is that we can set the ventilator to deliver the full flow from beginning to end of inhalation.
+To prevent and resolve auto-PEEP, **enough time should be given for the air to leave the lungs during exhalation**.
+The goal in management is to decrease the inspiratory to expiratory ratio, this can be achieved by **decreasing respiratory rate**, **decreasing tidal volume** (higher volume will require a longer time to leave the lungs), and **increasing inspiratory flow** (if the air is delivered quickly the inspiratory time is less and the expiratory time will be longer at any given respiratory rate).

+The same effect can be achieved by using **a square waveform for inspiratory flow**, what this means is that we can set the ventilator to deliver the full flow from beginning to end of inhalation.
 Other techniques that can be implemented are to assure adequate sedation to prevent patient hyperventilating and the use of bronchodilators and steroids to decrease airway obstruction.

 If auto-PEEP is severe causing hypotension, disconnecting the patient from the vent and letting time for all the air to be exhaled may be a life-saving measure.
-For a full description of the management of auto-PEEP please review the article titled “Positive End-Expiratory Pressure (PEEP)”

-Another common problem found in mechanically ventilated patients is patient-ventilator dyssynchrony, usually termed as the patient “fighting the vent”.
+Another common problem found in mechanically ventilated patients is **patient-ventilator dyssynchrony** usually termed as the patient “fighting the vent”.
 Important causes include hypoxia, auto-PEEP, not satisfying the patient's oxygenation or ventilation demands, pain, and discomfort.
 After ruling out important causes such as pneumothorax or atelectasis, patient comfort should be considered and proper sedation and analgesia should be assured.
 Consider changing the ventilator mode as some patients may respond better to different modes of ventilation.

-Special Circumstances
+### Special Circumstances

 Special attention to vent settings should be taken in the following circumstances:

 COPD is a special case, as lungs in pure COPD have high compliance which causes a high tendency for dynamic airflow obstruction due to airway collapse and air trapping, making COPD patients very prone to developing auto-PEEP.
-Using a preventive ventilation strategy with high flow and low respiratory rate may help prevent auto-PEEP.
+Using a preventive ventilation strategy with **high flow and low respiratory rate** may help prevent auto-PEEP.
 Another important aspect to consider in chronic hypercapnic respiratory failure (due to COPD or another reason) is that there is no need to correct the CO2 back to normal, as these patients usually have a metabolic compensation for their respiratory problems.
 If a patient is ventilated to normal CO2 levels, his bicarbonate will decrease, and when a patient is extubated he will quickly go to respiratory acidosis as his kidneys cannot respond as fast as his lungs and his CO2 will go back to his baseline, causing respiratory failure and reintubation.
 To prevent this, CO2 goals should be determined based on pH and previously known or calculated baseline.

-Asthma: As with COPD patients with asthma are very prone to air trapping, although the reason is pathophysiologically different.
+**Asthma**: As with COPD patients with asthma are very prone to air trapping, although the reason is pathophysiologically different.
 In asthma, air trapping is caused by inflammation, bronchospasm, and mucus plugs, not airway collapse.
 The strategy to prevent auto-PEEP is similar to the strategy used in COPD.

-Cardiogenic pulmonary edema: High PEEP may decrease venous return and help resolve pulmonary edema as well as aid in cardiac output.
+**Cardiogenic pulmonary edema**: High PEEP may decrease venous return and help resolve pulmonary edema as well as aid in cardiac output.
 The concern should be to make sure the patient is adequately diuresed before extubating, as the removal of the positive pressure may precipitate new pulmonary edema.

 ARDS is a type of non-cardiogenic pulmonary edema.
 An open lung strategy with high PEEP and low tidal volume has been shown to improve mortality.

-Pulmonary embolism is a difficult situation.
+**Pulmonary embolism** is a difficult situation.
 These patients are very preload-dependent secondary to the acute increase in right atrial pressure.
 Intubating these patients will increase RA pressure and further decrease venous return, which may precipitate shock.
 If there is no way to prevent intubation, careful attention to blood pressure and initiation of vasopressors should be done promptly.

-Severe pure metabolic acidosis is a concern.
+Severe pure **metabolic acidosis** is a concern.
 When intubating these patients, careful attention should be paid to their pre-intubation minute ventilation.
 If this ventilation is not provided when starting mechanical support, pH will drop further possibly precipitating cardiac arrest.

-Go to:
-Other Issues
-Weaning from Mechanical Ventilation
+### Weaning from Mechanical Ventilation

 Mechanical ventilation can be a lifesaving intervention and has impacted millions of lives since its invention, but it is not without complications.
 Shortening the ventilator time has shown to reduce ventilation-related complications like pneumonia, so actively pursuing liberation from mechanical ventilation (the so-called ventilation weaning) is imperative in every ventilated patient.

 There are simple criteria that should be satisfied before a patient is determined to be ready for extubation:

-The indication for intubation and mechanical ventilation must be resolved The patient has to be able to maintain adequate gas exchange on its own without the help of positive pressure ventilation There must be no auto-PEEP
+- The indication for intubation and mechanical ventilation must be resolved
+- The patient has to be able to maintain adequate gas exchange on its own without the help of positive pressure ventilation
+- There must be no auto-PEEP
-The patient must have an adequate cardiovascular reserve (for example, in heart failure patients in which removing the vent can precipitate new pulmonary edema)
+- The patient must have an adequate cardiovascular reserve (for example, in heart failure patients in which removing the vent can precipitate new pulmonary edema)
-There should not be copious amounts of secretions in the ET tube that could generate high airway resistance and obstruction after extubation
+- There should not be copious amounts of secretions in the ET tube that could generate high airway resistance and obstruction after extubation
-The patient must be able to protect his or her airway.
+- The patient must be able to protect his or her airway.

 After these criteria have been satisfied it is time to perform a spontaneous breathing trial (SBT).
 Two processes have to be completed to perform this:

-A sedation holiday should be done daily to assess readiness for extubation with appropriate mental status and ability to protect the airway as well as to permit spontaneous breathing.
+A **sedation holiday** should be done daily to assess readiness for extubation with appropriate mental status and ability to protect the airway as well as to permit spontaneous breathing.
 This is usually protocolized in all intensive care units (ICU) and should be performed in every patient who is stable and in whom the indication for mechanical ventilation has resolved.
 During these daily trials, sedation is reduced to a minimum or completely eliminated until the patient is awake and cooperative but comfortable.

 The second parameter is the SBT itself.
 To perform this, ventilator support should be reduced to a minimum.
-This can be done either via T-piece or pressure support.
+This can be done either via **T-piece or pressure support**.
 CPAP has been used in the past although it has been suggested to be inferior to the other two methods.
 A recent Cochrane review (2014) concluded that there are no major differences between T piece or pressure support trials on extubation success, reintubation, ICU mortality, or ICU length of stay.
 Nevertheless, pressure support was found to be superior for performing spontaneous breathing trials among patients with simple weaning (meaning patients successfully weaned in the first attempt) as it was shown to have a shorter weaning time.

-SBT should be performed for 30 to 120 minutes, and the patient should be monitored closely for any signs of respiratory distress.
+SBT should be performed for **30 to 120** minutes, and the patient should be monitored closely for any signs of respiratory distress.
 If these signs are found, the patient should be placed back on his or her prior ventilator settings.

 If after this time patient meets criteria for successful SBT (RR < 35bpm; no signs of distress; HR <140/min and HR variability less than 20%; O2 sat greater than 90% or PaO2 greater than 60 mmHg on FiO2 less than 0.4; SBP greater than 80 and less than 180 mmHg or less than 20% change from baseline), then the assessment for airway removal should be done by performing a cuff leak test when indicated.

 If the patient is determined to be ready, the ETT should be removed and the patient should be monitored closely.
 In patients with high risk for reintubation (failure of two or more SBTs, CHF, CO2 greater than 45 after extubation, weak cough, pneumonia as a cause of respiratory failure), the use of noninvasive positive pressure ventilation after extubation as a bridge to ventilator free-breathing, has been shown to reduce ICU mortality and lower risk of intubation.
 This effect was not seen if the patient had already developed respiratory distress.
 High flow nasal cannula has also shown reduced reintubation rates, although no effect on mortality has been seen.

-Go to:
-Enhancing Healthcare Team Outcomes
-There is no doubt that mechanical ventilation is a life-saving procedure that has impacted millions of lives of patients with respiratory failure around the world.
-It is also beneficially used in patients with chronic irreversible causes of respiratory failure like neuromuscular disease or spinal cord injuries, permitting them to live a life that would not have been possible before the creation of the mechanical ventilator.
-[9][10]

-Mechanical ventilation requires the simultaneous skills of many in the interprofessional healthcare team.
-The respiratory therapist is the guide on how to resolve acute issues with the ventilator.
-Nurses are usually the first in identifying set issues, and understanding the physiology and management of mechanical ventilation is crucial for clinicians managing patients in the ICU.
-These caregivers must alert the clinician managing the case immediately if there are any issues with ventilator use.
-This type of interprofessional collaboration will lead to improved results in managing patients on ventilators.
-[Level 5]